 Nobody expressed any major distress or concern during this experiment.
 Letting participants choose their own garments gave me a good sense of who they are and their go-to style choices.

 Tech: felt more serious, got bored of all black

 Law: enjoyed the ease of not thinking about outfit at all

 Finance: felt like she blended in, which made her slightly uncomfortable

 Experiment 2: Prototype White Collar

 I gave all three women the same garment, my take on the classic white collared shirt.
-The design is based on my analysis of the evolution of women’s workwear throughout the 20th century (see timeline on left), as well as user insights regarding the significance of a modest neckline in professional attire.
+The design is based on my analysis of the evolution of women’s workwear throughout the 20th century (see timeline above), as well as user insights regarding the significance of a modest neckline in professional attire.

 I asked my participants to wear the shirt for three consecutive days with a pair of dark slacks and journal about their experience.
 I also sent them a survey at the end of the experiment asking them about their perception of self, their productivity, and their general experience wearing the garment.
 Additionally, I chatted with their colleagues to see if they noticed anything.

 Tech: very uncomfortable with the formality of the shirt

 Law: very uncomfortable wearing such a “statement piece” in the conservative environment of the legal industry.